DamianS-eng/USB_Host_Shield_2.0/README.md

 > When compiling I am getting the following error: "fatal error: SPI.h: No such file or directory".

 * Please make sure to include the SPI library like so: ```#include <SPI.h>``` in your .ino file.

+> The program compiles, but the program halts with the text "OSC did not start." in the debugger.

+* A proper solution needs to be more simply documented, but there is a consistent string of events which cause this error.
+This may often occur when using a USB Host Shield not from the original designer, or when the shield is connecting to an alternative Arduino unit such as the Mega 2560.
+Solutions could be to either jump wires to realign SPI-dedicated pins, or modify a header file in the library prior to compiling.

+I think some of the USB host shield libraries have been updated since Rob made his initial publication.
+One website recommended looking at the library "UsbCore.h", which has a section at the start defining the pin configurations for different boards.
+Here, there are two references to the arduino mega:

+`/* shield pins.
+First parameter - SS pin, second parameter - INT pin */
+#ifdef BOARD_BLACK_WIDDOW
+typedef MAX3421e<P6, P3> MAX3421E; // Black Widow
+#elif defined(CORE_TEENSY) && (defined(AVR_AT90USB646) || defined(AVR_AT90USB1286))
+#if EXT_RAM
+typedef MAX3421e<P20, P7> MAX3421E; // Teensy++ 2.0 with XMEM2
+#else
+typedef MAX3421e<P9, P8> MAX3421E; // Teensy++ 1.0 and 2.0
+#endif
+#elif defined(BOARD_MEGA_ADK)
+typedef MAX3421e<P53, P54> MAX3421E; // Arduino Mega ADK
+#elif defined(ARDUINO_AVR_BALANDUINO)
+typedef MAX3421e<P20, P19> MAX3421E; // Balanduino
+#elif defined(ARDUINO_X86) && PLATFORM_ID == 0x06
+typedef MAX3421e<P3, P2> MAX3421E; // The Intel Galileo supports much faster read and write speed at pin 2 and 3
+#elif defined(ESP8266)
+typedef MAX3421e<P15, P5> MAX3421E; // ESP8266 boards
+#elif defined(ESP32)
+typedef MAX3421e<P5, P17> MAX3421E; // ESP32 boards
+#else
+typedef MAX3421e<P10, P9> MAX3421E; // Official Arduinos (UNO, Duemilanove, Mega, 2560, Leonardo, Due etc.), Intel Edison, Intel Galileo 2 or Teensy 2.0 and 3.x

+#endif`

+If you look at the code directly you'll see reference in the comments to "Arduino Mega ADK" as well as "Mega" and "2560" in the the official arduinos pin definitions.

+I don't know what the difference is between the first reference to "Arduino Mega ADK" and the Mega refered to in the "Official Arduinos" list, but to get around the issues, I simply changed "P10" to "P53" in the Official Arduinos section and now the USB host shield works with the Mega when I run the board_qc sketch.
+There is also no need to jumper the Mega pin 10 to pin 53, as is defined in Rob's paper

+I've so far tested it with 2 example sketches using a PS3 controller (PS3USB.h) and an Xbox wireless controller (XBOXRCEV.h) and both work fine.
+It works with the Openstage PCB now as well, although more testing is required before i'm entirely happy that everything is fine.

+Hope this helps.